F. Ray Wilson II Award for Best Thesis

 The purpose of the F. Ray Wilson Award for Best Thesis is to recognize and reward excellence in scholarship.
 The Honors Program strives to inspire students to continue producing excellent work, while at the same time laying a trail for future students to follow as they look back upon previous F. Ray Wilson award winners.
 We believe that rewarding quality work breeds excellence that will benefit the Honors Program and Baylor for many years to come.

 The F. Ray Wilson Award for Best Thesis was established to honor F. Ray Wilson II for his outstanding service to Baylor University and the Honors Program.
-A maximum of one winner is selected each year from each of the Social Sciences, the Physical Sciences, and the Humanities (which includes music, art, theater, and other fine arts).
+A maximum of one winner is selected each year from each of the Social Sciences, the Physical and Life Sciences, and the Humanities (which includes music, art, theater, and other fine arts).

 The Wilson Thesis Award Committee (WTAC), listed below, will recruit a three-member panel from each of the three divisions (Social Sciences, Physical Sciences, and Humanities) to review the nominated theses and make recommendations to the WTAC.
 A faculty member from the Honors Program will chair each panel.